dreamento/dreamento/README.md

 ```
 conda env create --name offlinedreamento --file offlinedreamento.yml
 ```

+If you wish to use offlineDreamento on another operating system, e.g., ```Linux, Ubuntu```, you should install OfflineDreamento through the following:
+- ```conda create -n offlineDreamento -c conda-forge spyder yasa pywavelets``` *N.B.
+Please note that the functionality may slightly differ on Linux-based systems, due to the minor differences in the dependencies.
+If you have the option to use offlineDreamento on Microsoft Windows, that's highly recommended.*

 ## Always stay up to date!
 Note: automatic Dreamento updater uses **git**.
 So, if you don't have git installed on your pc, first install it (https://git-scm.com/download/win)!